Jenny Durkan: Early life and education

 Jenny Durkan was born in Seattle on May 19, 1958.
 She was raised in a large Irish Catholic family of eight siblings.
 The family lived on Mercer Island in the mid-1950s and Bellevue in the early 1960s, before settling in rural Issaquah during a time "when there [wasn't] any development."
 Her father, Martin Durkan, was a prominent Seattle-area lawyer, Democratic legislator, and lobbyist whose career included 16 years in the state Senate and two unsuccessful runs for governor.
 Her mother was primarily a homemaker who supported her husband's career, though she eventually became an executive editor of the Ballard News-Tribune and wrote editorials.

 Durkan attended Forest Ridge School of the Sacred Heart, a private Catholic girls' school in Washington State.
 She spent part of her junior year of high school as an exchange student in London and said that "the best part of the experience was traveling through England to Scotland, France, Austria, Switzerland and Germany."
 A high-school classmate of Durkan's remembers her as "super independent, and rough-and-tumble…strong-willed and adventurous."

 Durkan earned her B.A. degree from the University of Notre Dame in 1980.
 At Notre Dame, she tried out for the basketball team before being cut and ending up as the team's statistician.

-After graduating, Durkan spent two years in Alaska, teaching high-school English and coaching a girls' basketball team in the Yup’ik Eskimo community through the Jesuit Volunteer Corps.
-After a summer working as a baggage handler for Wien Air Alaska in St. Mary's, Alaska as a dues-paying Teamster, Durkan enrolled in the University of Washington School of Law, earning her J.D. degree in 1985.
+After graduating, Durkan spent two years in Alaska, teaching high-school English and coaching a girls' basketball team in the Yup'ik community through the Jesuit Volunteer Corps.
+After a summer working as a baggage handler for Wien Air Alaska in St. Mary's, Alaska, as a dues-paying Teamster, Durkan enrolled in the University of Washington School of Law, earning her J.D. degree in 1985.
 "I wanted to be a lawyer since I was 5 years old," she told the Seattle Post-Intelligencer in 1992.
-"When I graduated from law school, my mother said, 'Finally someone is going to pay you to argue."'
+"When I graduated from law school, my mother said, "Finally someone is going to pay you to argue."'